 - Because dividends are a distribution of a company's earnings — not the payment of interest — the payments cannot be deducted from the company's taxes.

-- Most preferreds have no stated maturity; thus, they are sometimes referred to as a perpetuity.
+- Most preferreds have no stated maturity; sometimes called a perpetuity.

 When corporations issue securities to finance their operation, they issue, in order of issue size, bonds, common stocks, and preferred stocks.
 Prior to the 1980's, preferred stocks were issued mainly by utilities, but nowadays, the main issuers of preferreds are financial institutions and insurance companies.

 Companies issue preferred stock to appeal to investors who want income and greater safety, but issuing preferred stock instead of bonds gives the company more flexibility.
 If the company is financially stressed, it can skip dividend payments to preferred stockholders, but not to bondholders.
 Oftentimes, preferred stock is issued when a company is having financially difficulties.
 It brings in more money at a time when the company needs it, but doesn't obligate the company to future payments in the way that bonds do.
 Because there is no obligation to pay dividends, the issuance of preferreds will not lower the credit rating of the issuer as an increase in debt would.

 Preferred stockholders usually have no voting privileges, but they do have priority for dividends, since, not having an ownership interest as common stockholders do, the dividend is their only return.
 In the event of liquidation, if there are assets left over after paying creditors, then preferred stockholders will at least get par value of their stock back or a specified amount, plus any dividend in arrears, depending on the preferred stock contract, before anything is paid to common stockholders.
 Sometimes, preferred stock is issued in classes with different seniority in the event of bankruptcy.
 First preferred has seniority over all other stockholders, and second preferred is senior to all other stockholders except first preferred.
 In most company bankruptcies, however, there are no assets, after paying creditors, for either preferred or common stockholders.